 Working for your interests

 Using an attorney can also make a difference, of course, not only in how you feel but also in how you fare.
 Your ignorance, or false assumptions, about the law can hurt you, and hurt you big time.
-If you never talk to an attorney about your spouse’s settlement proposal or if you never have settlement papers reviewed by someone who can advocate for your interests, you could get the short end of the bargain without even knowing it.
-The lawyer you choose, of course, has to be knowledgeable enough about the law to tell you the things you should know.
+If you never talk to an attorney about your spouse's settlement proposal or if you never have settlement papers reviewed by someone who can advocate for your interests, you could get the short end of the bargain without even knowing it.
+The lawyer you choose, of course, has to be smart enough about the law to tell you the things you should know.

 Even if you still trust your spouse, this is not a time to be foolhardy.
 You may be entitled to things you don't even know about.
 Just as bad, your spouse may be consulting with an attorney without your knowing about it, so the playing field may not be as even as you believe.
 Don't assume, in other words, your spouse's good intentions just because your spouse tells you that his or her offer to you is fair and equitable.
 You can listen, as much or as little as you care to, to what your spouse has to say, but judge your spouse's offer yourself, based on all the information you need in order to evaluate that offer.
 You can get a lot of the legal information you need from this website.
 In addition, we strongly recommend that you have at least one meeting with an attorney to check out your understandings with an objective, trained person.